nuitrcs/github-gui/README.md

-# biostats-demo
+# GitHub GUI demo
-Demo for the biostats group

-Edits to show version control
+I'm going to make a list:

 * one
 * two